pixiedevpraveen/devNews/README.md

 # devnews

-This App called Dev News is a flutter project for deliver most imported news to you.
+This App called <b>Dev News </b>is a flutter project for deliver most imported news to you by api.

 Screenshots of the Dev news application: